frasermolyneux-archive/poc-key-vault-demo/README.md

 ## ARM Integration Demo

-These demos use the `key-vault-01.tf` resource which has the `enabled_for_deployment` property set to `true`.
+These demos use the `key-vault-01.tf` resource which has the `enabled_for_template_deployment` property set to `true`.
 This allows the ARM template to retrieve secrets from the Key Vault during deployment.

 Manual running: